top of page

 A peaceful walk through Hoyt Arboretum on some misty day

-To me personally Portland Japanese Garden doesn't live up to the $20-somthing entrance fee, but manicured gardens in general rarely hit the spot for me.
-So it's likely just me.
-This is one of the most popular attractions in Washing Park, and many friends of mine really enjoy the serenity as well as various events held here.
+To me personally, the Portland Japanese Garden doesn't live up to the $20-something entrance fee, just because manicured gardens in general rarely hit the spot for me.
+I should be fair and mention this is one of the most popular attractions in Washington Park, and many friends of mine really enjoy the garden's serenity as well as various events held here.

 If you need further details or want to browse other attractions at Washington Park, their website is very well-organized and has downloadable maps in various languages.
-I do recommend taking a peek at the map before you visit, to familiarize with the overall layout (recall, the park is pretty big) and the shuttle route!
+I do recommend taking a peek at the map before you visit to familiarize yourself with the overall layout (remember: the park is pretty big) and the shuttle route!

 bottom of page